Reviewed on this page:

 Valió La Pena (2004)

-Salsa remakes of seven tracks from Amar Sin Mentiras, and one new song, "Lamento Borincano."
+Salsa remakes of seven tracks from Amar Sin Mentiras, plus a run through Rafael Hernández's "Lamento Borincano."

 El Cantante (2007)